Cyprus Company Formation

 However, the validity of different tax planning and business structures can depend on the level of actual business activity in Cyprus.
 This can apply to multinational companies in Cyprus, as well as to tax structures that can be challenged in the jurisdiction of the beneficial owner’s residence.

-• Reporting requirements
+Reporting requirements in Cyprus

 According to the Cyprus Companies Law (Cap 113), each company shall prepare and file financial statements that give a true and fair view of the company’s financial position, based on International Financial Reporting Standards (IFRS).